-Substances and mixtures of this hazard class are assigned to one of two hazard categories (Table 3.4) on the basis of the outcome of the UN Test N.1 (UN Manual of Tests and Criteria).
-The tests include burning time, burning rate and behavior of fire in a wetted zone of the test sample.
+Substances and mixtures of this hazard class are assigned to one of two hazard categories (Table 3.4) on the basis of the outcome of the UN Test N.1 of Tests (UN)Manual and include Criteria).
+The tests burning time, burning rate and behavior of fire in a wetted zone of the test sample.